 This report is prepared in order to satisfy the requirements of the Clery Act.
-The report is the result of cooperation between a number of university departments, including the Office of the Vice President for Student Affairs, the Office of the Dean of Students, the University Police Department, the Student Counseling Center, the Office of General Counsel, the Office of Student Activities and the Office of Compliance and Integrity.
-In preparing the report, information concerning crime statistics is sought not only for those crimes that resulting in a formal police report but also reports that were made to other officials on campus, that were reported through the on-line Report an Incident link on the Dean of Students website, and those that were made confidentially to Student Counseling Services.
+The report is the result of cooperation between a number of university departments, including the Office of the Vice President for Student Affairs, the Office of the Dean of Students, the University Police Department, the Student Counseling Center, the Office of General Counsel, the Office of Student Activities, the Office of Civil Rights Compliance, and the Office of Compliance and Risk Management.
+In preparing the report, information concerning crime statistics is sought not only for those crimes that resulting in a formal police report but also reports that were made to other officials on campus that were reported through the online link on the Dean of Students website and those that were made confidentially to Student Counseling Services.
 Those confidential reports are included in the report without divulging the identity or other information about the victim.
-The University Police Department also seeks information about crime statistics from appropriate law enforcement agencies regarding crimes reported on public property within or immediately adjacent to the Starkville or Meridian campus and also crimes reported at non-campus locations.
-The University Police Department and the Office of the Dean of Students receive daily crime reports from the Oktibbeha County Sheriff's Department and the Starkville Police Department detailing any reports related to students.
+The University Police Department also seeks information about crime statistics from appropriate law enforcement agencies regarding crimes reported on public property within or immediately adjacent to the Starkville or Meridian campus, as well as crimes reported at non-campus locations.
+The University Police Department and the Office of the Dean of Students receive daily crime reports from the Oktibbeha

+County Sheriff's Department and the Starkville Police Department detailing any reports related to students.
 These reports include any calls to non-campus locations of officially recognized student organizations.
 The Meridian campus does not have any noncampus locations of officially recognized student organizations.
-The information concerning MSU policies is solicited from the relevant departments, including Housing and Residence Life, Dean of Students, University Police Department, Facilities Management, Student Counseling Services, and the Vice President for Student Affairs.
+The information concerning MSU policies is solicited from the relevant departments, including Housing and Residence Life, the Office of the Dean of Students, University Police Department, Facilities Management, Student Counseling Services, and the Office of the Vice President for Student Affairs.

-The final report is generated by the Office of Compliance and Integrity by compiling the information received through the process above.
+The final report is generated by the Office of Compliance and Risk Management by compiling the information received through the process above.
 Every effort is taken to ensure that the statistics are as accurate and complete as possible.
 The information included in this report is reviewed for accuracy, completeness, and readability.
 If you have questions about the report, or would like a paper copy of the report, contact the Office of the Dean of Students at 662-325-3611.
 Mississippi State University will not retaliate against any individual for exercising the rights or responsibilities provided by the Clery Act.